Have you ever had a Whole of Life policy with Legal and General?

 You could be owed £1,000s in compensation if Legal and General mis-sold you your Whole of Life policy.

-If the savings element of the Whole of Life policy was not performing well, the customer would be at risk of not receiving the full amount of the death benefit, in some cases Legal and General failed to inform their consumers of this risk.
+If the savings element of the Whole of Life policy was not performing well, the customer would be at risk of not receiving the full amount of the death benefit, in some cases Legal and General failed to inform their customers of this risk.

 If you believe you were mis-sold your whole of life policy by Legal and General, start you claim by completing the form opposite.